-Think about it – what goes through your mind when you start thumbing through a 12 page contract vs. a 1 page contract?
-Which one causes you to ask more questions?
-Which one causes your subconscious defense mechanisms to kick in?
-Which one causes your mind to go numb with confusion?
+Think about it: what goes through your mind when you start thumbing through a 12-page contract vs. a one-page contract?
+Which one causes you to ask more questions, causes your subconscious defense mechanisms to kick in, or numbs your mind with confusion?

-When I designed my contract, I wanted to include ONLY the most essential items that actually mattered in the real estate transaction.
-My goal was to keep out the bulk of the confusing terminology because it only served to cloud the minds of my average recipient.
+When I designed my contract, I wanted to include ONLY the most essential, relevant items that actually mattered in the real estate transaction.
+My goal was to keep out the bulk of the confusing terminology because it only served to cloud the minds of the average recipient.

 What About Wholesaling?
 Is This Contract “Assignable”?

-I was sure to include section “9.
-Right of Assignment” in this contract, which contains the necessary language to make this purchase contract fully assignable.
-This means I have the ability to use it for wholesaling if/when I need to (aka – selling the contract to a third party buyer without ever taking ownership of the property myself).
-It's a nice feature to have and I've been able to use it on several occasions by assigning this type of contract to other investors when I don't want the hassle or liability of owning it myself.
+I included section “9.
+Assignment” in this contract, which contains the necessary language to make this purchase contract fully assignable.
+This means I can use it for wholesaling if or when I need to (e.g., selling the contract to a third-party buyer without ever taking ownership of the property myself).
+It's a nice feature to have, and I've been able to use it on several occasions by assigning this type of contract to other investors when I don't want the hassle or liability of owning it myself.

 As you can see, the examples above are meant to show you the format of my letters and contract, but not the exact wording.
 I do this for a couple of reasons:

-1. You may very well be a better writer than me and I don’t want to imply that my letters are the most persuasive pieces ever written.
-I've had a lot of success with them, but there are all kinds of directions you can go when composing this kind of written communication, so don’t be afraid to get creative and test some of your own writing out (and if you start getting a higher rate of acceptance—let me know, will ya?!)
+1. You may very well be a better writer than me.
+I don’t want to imply that my letters are the most persuasive pieces ever written.
+I've had a lot of success with them, but you can go in many different directions when composing written communication.
+Don't be afraid to get creative and test some of your own writing out—and if you start getting a higher rate of acceptance—let me know!

-2. I'm not an attorney and this post shouldn’t be construed as legal advise.
-I paid one of my local attorneys to create the contract that I use and in my experience, it has been widely accepted by closing agents all over the United States (probably because of how basic it is – without reference to any state-specific items).
+2. I'm not an attorney, and this post SHOULD NOT be construed as legal advice.
+I paid one of my local attorneys to create the contract I use.
+In my experience, it has been widely accepted by closing agents all over the United States (probably because of how basic it is, without reference to any state-specific items).

 A purchase contract doesn't have to be wildly confusing.
-The terms of my offers are always very simple and as a result, my contract doesn't need to include all the extra, pointless, legal boilerplate that doesn't even apply to the projects I'm working on.
+The terms of my offers are always very simple.
+As a result, my contract doesn't include all the extra, pointless, legal boilerplate that doesn't even apply to the projects I'm working on.

-I'm willing to bet that if you work with your attorney to create a contract that is clean, concise and to-the-point, you might just find yourself with a few more acceptances that you're accustomed to.
-It will probably cost at least a few hundred bucks, but if that's what you need to do to take your offers to the next level, what are you waiting for??
+I'm willing to bet that if you work with your attorney to create a contract that's clean, concise, and to the point, you might just find yourself with a few more acceptances than you're accustomed to.
+It will probably cost at least a few hundred bucks, but if that's what you need to do to take your offers to the next level, what are you waiting for?
 We're talking about a HUGE upside potential for more revenue here!

-As I said before, if you want to take the information shown above and develop your own Cover Letter, Purchase Contract and Follow Up Letter – go for it!
-It may cost a few hundred dollars and take some time to refine your documentation… but I have no doubt that you are fully capable of creating your own versions of these forms and taking your business to the next level.
+It may cost a few hundred dollars and take time to refine your documentation, but I have no doubt you can do it.
 It's not difficult, but it does take a bit of time and mental energy.

-That being said, if you'd rather cut to the chase and get started using the exact templates I use – you are more than welcome to get immediate access to them below (note: this package also comes with a short video tutorial, explaining all the technical details about how to fill out this contract correctly).
+On the other hand, if you'd rather cut to the chase and get started using the exact templates I use, you are more than welcome to get immediate access to my versions of these documents below.
+Note that this package includes a short video tutorial explaining all the technical details about filling out this contract correctly.

-Whatever you decide to do – I appreciate you taking the time to check out the blog post and I wish you all the best as you continue to send out your offers.
-Keep it up!
+Whatever you decide to do, I appreciate you taking the time to check out this blog post, and I wish you all the best as you continue to send out offers.
+Keep up the great work!